39M/LMix/README.md

 ## Project Guide

+Development environment: Windows 7 Ultimate 64-bit, Unity 5.0.1f1; OS X 10.10, Unity 5.0.1f1
+The audio file of beatmap is not in repo.
+Please download by yourself or extract from the osu! beatmap.
+If you put all audio file properly, you may build and run successfully.
 `./Assets/Resources/Default`Store default sound effect, named`hit.wav`.
 `./Assets/Resources/Music`Store beatmaps.
 `./Assets/Resources/Music/MusicList.txt`Store beatmap list, each line for a folder name.
 You need add a beatmap to the list by yourselft.